stroiman/muxify/README.md

 The tool should support different layouts, and quickly switch between them without killing the running tasks.

+### Why this tool?

-The need for this tool arose during my last larger project, where I needed to work on 3 different front-ends, catering for 3 different user roles.
-One backend, and two modules with shared code; All needed to be started individually; and all with their own test suites.
+The need for this tool arose during my last larger project, where the code base consisted of individual modules for on 3 different front-ends, catering for 3 different user roles.
+One common backend, and two modules with shared code; All needed to be started individually; and all with their own test suites.

+I had first used tmuxinator, but it just didn't work - and went on to use tmux-resurrect.
+But now I kept all those processes alive when working on something else; just to avoid having to recreate the setup every time I would launch the project.

+And neither of the tools helped me arrange stuff on multiple monitors; or adapt the layout depending on the task I was working on.

 ## General idea

 You define 3 different concepts

 - Project - a larger project you work on.
-- Task - a "program" that needs to run while working on the project.
+- Task - a process that needs to run while working on the project.
 E.g.
   - An editor in the terminal
   - Development web server
   - Compiler running in watch mode, e.g. for TypeScript, `tsc -w`
-  - A test runner running in watch mode
+  - A test runner in watch mode
 - A layout
   - A configuration for the different tasks, and how they are organised in sessions, windows, and panes.

+### Possible future idea

+While learning about tmux, I realised that you can attach to a "command mode";
+that can receive events in stdin.
+This could allow you to make tools that react to, e.g. test-output.
+This could allow you to have the test runner hidden, but have a desktop notification on

+This is an idea that arose when I realised the technical possibility exists.
+But it is very low priority.
+But the use case itself is so useful that I want to investigate this when I get further.

 ## Choice of programming language